rghanty/210-personal-project/README.md

 - It would also have been possible to make Windowmaker an interface but since some of the ui classes use the same implementation of some methods, it would have been redundant to implement the method the same way twice.
 - I would have substituted if statements with switch statements to improve readability.
-- I would also have converted the method bodies of some action listeners to a lambda expression.
+- I would also have converted the method bodies of a few action listeners to a lambda expression.